 Gamefound is not a store

 Ok, so let's say that you want to support a project.
 To do so, you have to pledge to it.
 What does that mean?
 A pledge is a promise that you'll pay the declared amount given in the pledge once the crowdfunding campaign ends successfully.
 Let's pledge!
-You can find all pledge options (rewards) on the main page of the crowdfunding site.
+You can find all the pledge options (rewards) on the main page of the crowdfunding site.
 Once you select a reward and declare the amount you want to support the project with, you'll be asked to provide payment information (usually debit/credit card details).
 And that's it.
 You will be charged only if the campaign reaches its goal (or exceeds it).

 When the project is launched, the creator declares its goal - the amount of funds needed to make the project happen.
 When the goal is reached, backers are charged for their pledges.
 But reaching the campaign's goal is not the end of crowdfunding.
 This is when stretch goals step in.
 Stretch goals are additional targets for the campaign.
 They include freebies, extensions, upgraded quality of the product, etc. Each stretch goal is a reward for meeting a threshold, often backer numbers or reaching a specific funding level.